mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 aliases:
   - /integrate/apps/api/call/
 ---
-A Call defines an App action that can be invoked.
+A Call defines an App action that can be invoked, or a request for App data.

 {{<note "Note:">}}
 Content on this page refers to the Mattermost Apps framework and not to the Mattermost Calls product functionality.